-5.1 include in each stationary source operating report under Condition sinsert Operating Reports condition number>:
+5.1 include in each operating report required under Condition <insert Operating Reports condition number>:

-- which visible-emissions plan of Condition 3 was used for each emission unit; a. if more than one plan was used, give the time periods covered by each plan; - b. for each emission unit under the Method 9 Plan, - (i) copies of the observation results (i.e. opacity observations) for each emission unit that used the Method 9 Plan, except for the observations the Permittee has already supplied to the department; and - (ii) a summary to include: - (A) number of days observations were made; - (B) highest six-minute average observed; and - (C) dates when one or more observed six-minute averages were greater than 20 percent; - c. for each emission unit under the Smoke/No Smoke Plan, the number of days that Smoke/No Smoke observations were made and which days, if any, that smoke was observed; and - d. a summary of any monitoring or record keeping required under Conditions 3 and 3.3c(ii) that was not done; - report under Condition <inset Excess Emissions and Permit Deviations condition 5.2 number>: - the results of Method 9 observations that exceed an average 20 percent for any a. six-minute period; and - b. if any monitoring under Condition 3 was not performed when required, report within three days of the date the monitoring was required.
+- a. which visible-emissions plan of Condition 3 was used for each emission unit; if more than one plan was used, give the time periods covered by each plan; - b. for each emission unit under the Method 9 Plan. - (i) copies of the observation results (i.e. opacity observations) for each emission unit that used the Method 9 Plan, except for the observations the Permittee has already supplied to the department; and - (ii) a summary to include: - (A) number of days observations were made; - (B) highest six-minute average observed; and - (C) dates when one or more observed six-minute averages were greater than 20 percent; - c. for each emission unit under the Smoke/No Smoke Plan, the number of days that Smoke/No Smoke observations were made and which days, if any, that smoke was observed; and - d. a summary of any monitoring or record keeping required under Conditions 3 and 3.3c(ii) that was not done; - 5.2 report under Condition <insert Excess Emissions and Permit Deviations condition number>: - a. the results of Method 9 observations that exceed an average 20 percent for any six-minute period; and - b. if any monitoring under Condition 3 was not performed when required, report within three days of the date the monitoring was required.